gmberton/image-matching-models/README.md

 **Semi-dense**: ```loftr, eloftr, se2loftr, aspanformer, matchformer, xfeat-star, xfeat-star-steerers[-perm/-learned]```

-**Sparse**: ```[sift, superpoint, disk, aliked, dedode, doghardnet, gim, xfeat]-lg, dedode, steerers, xfeat-steerers[-perm/learned], dedode-kornia, [sift, orb, doghardnet]-nn, patch2pix, superglue, r2d2, d2net,  gim-dkm, xfeat, omniglue, [dedode, xfeat, aliked]-subpx, [sift, superpoint]-sphereglue```
+**Sparse**: ```[sift, superpoint, disk, aliked, dedode, doghardnet, gim, xfeat]-lg, dedode, steerers, affine-steerers, xfeat-steerers[-perm/learned], dedode-kornia, [sift, orb, doghardnet]-nn, patch2pix, superglue, r2d2, d2net,  gim-dkm, xfeat, omniglue, [dedode, xfeat, aliked]-subpx, [sift, superpoint]-sphereglue```

 > [!TIP]
 > You can pass a list of matchers, i.e. `get_matcher([xfeat, tiny-roma])` to run both matchers and concatenate their keypoints.

-All the matchers can run on GPU, and most of them can run both on GPU or CPU.
-A few can't run on CPU.
+Most matchers can run on CPU and GPU.
+MPS is not tested.
+See [Model Details](#model-details) for runtimes.
+If a runtime is ❌, it means that model can not run on that device.

 ## Model Details
 > [!IMPORTANT]